dkhamsing/ios-asset-names/README.md

 ## Naming

-### Prefixes
+### Prefixing

-* Using prefixes is optional.
+* Prefixing is optional (it could be redudant).
-* Prefix the asset with a 2-letter prefix (or 3-letter) representing the `project` so you can tell which project it belongs to.
+* Prefix the asset with a 2 or 3 letter prefix representing the `project` so you can tell which project it belongs to.
 * If you are not using Asset Catalogs: add another prefix using the `folder` name so you can tell which folder it belongs to.
 * Format: `project`-`folder`-`asset-name`.png